SAP/cloud-security-services-integration-library/samples/java-tokenclient-usage/README.md

 # Description
+This sample showcases a Java back-end application leveraging the [Token Client](/token-client/) library to illustrate the token flow process of obtaining an Access Token issued by Xsuaa.
-This sample is a Java back-end application running on the Cloud Foundry.
-On incoming requests it reads credentials from the `VCAP_SERVICES` environment variable and requests a new access token over mTLS using X.509 Certificate via client credentials token flow provided by the [Token Client](/token-client/) library.
+Upon receiving incoming requests, the application retrieves credentials from the `VCAP_SERVICES` environment variable and requests a new access token through [ClientCredentialsTokenFlow](/token-client/src/main/java/com/sap/cloud/security/xsuaa/tokenflows/ClientCredentialsTokenFlow.java).

 # Deployment on Cloud Foundry
 To deploy the application, the following steps are required: